FdSc Animal Science

-This new programme has been developed as a joint initiative between the RAU and Cirencester College, utilising the expertise and resources of both partners, including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.
+This new programme has been developed as a joint initiative between the RAU and Cirencester College including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.

-Whether you are interested in domestic animals, exotic species, or farm animals, studying the science and technology of the field is a gateway to many rewarding careers.
-This course will give you the academic and practical experience to ultimately take your pick from everything including nutritionist, laboratory technician, and veterinary specialist.
+Whether you’re interested in domestic animals, exotic species or farm animals, studying the science and technology of the field is a gateway to many rewarding careers.
+Our degree course in Animal Science will give you the academic and practical experience to ultimately take your pick from a range of careers including a nutritionist, laboratory technician and veterinary specialist.

 Studying with us gives you access to the expertise and resources of the RAU and our partners, Cirencester College, including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.

-Upon successful completion of the foundation degree, you will have the opportunity to progress on to an appropriate BSc Honours top-up programmes delivered or validated by the RAU, including BSc (Hons) in Agricultural Management, BSc (Hons) Equine Studies, BSc (Hons) Wildlife Conservation, BSc (Hon) Animal Science and Management.
-Progression opportunities will also be available to appropriate Honours conversion courses at other Higher Education Institutions in the UK.
+Upon successful completion of the foundation degree, you will have the opportunity to progress on to an appropriate BSc Honours top-up programmes delivered or validated by the RAU, including BSc (Hons) in Agricultural Management, BSc Honours Equine Studies, BSc Honours Wildlife Conservation, BSc Honours Animal Science & Management.
+Progression opportunities will also be available to appropriate Honours conversion courses at other HEIs in the UK.

 When it comes to applying your knowledge, you will have the added advantage of commercial experience and entrepreneurial know-how developed on a work experience placement during the summer vacation between your first and second year.
 You will produce a portfolio of evidence of your learning experience which will feed into the level 5 Work Based Learning module.

 This will significantly enhance your graduate prospects, whether you decide to enter employment or continue your studies in a range of animal-related subjects; including farm animals, equine, wildlife, and zoology-based areas